vikramlingam/Navier-Stokes/README.md

 Navier-Stokes Beginner Guide

-This project explains the 3D Navier-Stokes equations and the Millennium Prize Problem in simple, kid-friendly terms.
+This project explains the 3D Navier-Stokes equations and the Millennium Prize Problem in simple terms.

 What is in this repository:
 1. navier_stokes_beginner_demo.ipynb: A step by step notebook that breaks down the math into everyday analogies like water surfing on itself, pressure squeezing, and honey friction.
 It includes interactive simulations and explains what OpenAI announced on September 8, 2026.